TL;DR

 Introduction

 You may have read about the GitHub Issue Search demo and how we added Semantic Search to it to it.
+Recently, we added autocomplete functionality to it.
+This process is straightforward and requires only minimal changes.
+For more details, check out this article: New Fuzzy Search and Autocomplete.
 Today, we want to share two new features that further improve the search experience: Fuzzy Search and Query Suggestions(also known as “Autocomplete”):

 These features not only improve the usability of our search tool for GitHub issues but also demonstrate the advanced capabilities of Manticore Search in handling real-world search scenarios, enhancing the user interface and providing more relevant results.